 points(m)

-It is fairly straight forward to apply this approach on a real data set.
+Applying this approach to a real data set is fairly straightforward.
 Let us compute the Voronoi polygons for the weather station data set dwd_east_sp, in particular for the mean annual temperature and the mean annual rainfall in East Germany.

 We use dwd_east_sp, a spatial object of class SpatialPointsDataFrame, as input.